 Louis XIV (1638–1715) | Hyacinthe Rigaud (1659–1743) | Musée du Louvre | Louis XIV was known as the Sun King due to his starring roles in royal ballet productions.
 His palace, Versailles, is an opulence example of Baroque architecture.

 Intensive colonization and the resultant trade created a large and wealthy merchant class in centers of commerce such as Venice, London and Hamburg.
-The merchant class aped the nobility in its desire for arts and entertainment.
+The merchant class emulated the nobility in consumption of arts and entertainment.
 Soon public opera houses, concert halls and theaters—once entertainment for nobles—made lavish entertainment available to anyone for the price of a ticket.
 Concert halls and theaters also meant musicians could freelance and not depend wholly on church and noble patronage.

 The merchant class saw music skills as a necessary social grace and were involved with amateur performance of keyboard, lute and chamber music.
 The demand for sheet music gave rise to publishing houses and provided an ever increasing revenue stream for musicians.